Make An Appointment

 Nociceptive pain

-Nociceptive pain is acute pain experienced when tissue is damaged during the surgery.
+Nociceptive pain is acute pain experienced when tissue is damaged during surgery.
 This is the most common type of post-surgery pain, which subsides automatically as the region of the surgery begins to heal.

 Nociceptive pain can be further classified as: